-Glycaemic index has been used as an additional resource to guide food choice, principally used by people who have been diagnosed with diabetes to assist with blood glucose management.
-This is because low GI foods are less likely to cause a rapid increase in blood glucose levels and are therefore a better option at keeping blood glucose levels stable.
+Glycaemic index has been used as an additional resource to guide food choice.
+Principally used by people who have been diagnosed with diabetes to assist with blood glucose management.
+This is because low GI foods are less likely to cause a rapid increase in blood glucose levels.
+Therefore a better option at keeping blood glucose levels stable.
 A low GI diet has also grown in popularity as being an effective way to help lose weight by controlling appetite, resulting in people feeling fuller for longer.

 However, the glycaemic index ranking system hasn’t come about without criticisms.
 Doubt has been cast upon its validity due to factors which can modify index values such as food variety, cooking method, processing and ripeness (of fruit/certain vegetables).
 Additional factors such as individual characteristics cannot be considered using GI, e.g. metabolism or eating style (e.g. degree to which we masticate).

-Despite the limitations, making swaps from higher to lower GI alternatives may be beneficial for those diagnosed with diabetes, conscious of losing weight or wanting to improve certain health markers.
-Similarly with glycaemic load, whilst glycaemic load may not be appropriate for everyone (especially due to the amount of calculation involved), it can still be a useful tool for people with diabetes to assess the type and serving size of carbohydrate-containing food that might be more suitable for maintaining blood glucose control.
+Despite the limitations, making swaps from higher to lower GI alternatives may be beneficial for those diagnosed with diabetes.
+Also for those conscious of losing weight or wanting to improve certain health markers.
+Whilst glycaemic load may not be appropriate for everyone, it can still be a useful tool for people with diabetes to assess the type and serving size of carbohydrate-containing food that might be more suitable for maintaining blood glucose control.
 Even though GI/GL may be a useful resource, neither ranking system should be relied upon as the only resource when deciding food choice.

 Overall, using either the GI or GL ranking system may have some beneficial effect on overall health and glycaemic control.
 However, the amount of carbohydrate consumed is the most important factor.
 Especially when considering the influence on post-prandial blood glucose levels, rather than GI or GL alone.